armincosta/CryptoTraderAIHelperTool/README.md

 The auxiliary folders are:
 - logs: contain the log files of the trades)
 - GAINS: contain a "GAINS.csv" file with the listed gains or losses of the trades executed
+- cmds: commands can be executed by creating an empty file in this folder with the named command to be executed (ex. buy, sell, etc..).
+The program will detect these files and act accordingly.

 # How to Run the software